-My monthly column in ACEP NOW is on choosing the right mutual fund.
+This article published as one of my monthly columns for ACEP NOW and is about how to choose the right mutual fund.
 Many investors mistakenly skip the pre-requisite steps of setting goals and developing an asset allocation and hope to simply pick some good funds out of their 401(k) to invest in.
-It's not surprising that their investment returns reflect the fact that they aren't actually following any kind of a reasonable plan.
-In this article, I discuss five things you should be looking at when implementing your asset allocation in your 401(k) or IRA.
-I hope little of it is new information for long-time readers, but keep in mind it is written for a much broader audience.
-Here’s an excerpt:
+It's not surprising that their investment returns reflect the fact that they aren't actually following any kind of a reasonable plan.]

 Step 1: Match Funds to the Asset Allocation

 This might seem obvious, but many investors seem to get it wrong.
 If your hypothetical asset allocation plan calls for 30 percent of your portfolio to be invested in U.S. stocks, 30 percent in bonds, 20 percent in international stocks, 10 percent in real estate, and 10 percent in small value stocks, then you just need to select one fund for each of those categories.

 When evaluating a mutual fund, the first consideration is to determine which assets the fund actually holds.
 If you are looking for a fund for your U.S. stock allocation, you do not want to look at a balanced fund (contains both stocks and bonds) or an all-world fund (invests in both U.S. and international stocks).
 Likewise, if you want a broadly diversified international stock fund, you can eliminate funds that invest solely in Japanese stocks, European stocks, or Brazilian stocks.

 This information can easily be found in the first few pages of the prospectus, on the fund summary page on the fund’s website, or on an independent website like Morningstar.com.

 Step 2: Avoid Playing the Loser’s Game of Active Management